 The Chequamegon Area Mountain Bike Association is considered to be one of Wisconsin’s classic riding destinations, with more than 300 miles of signed and mapped trails.
 The trail system was given “Ride Center” status by the International Mountain Bike Association (IMBA), a designation only awarded to several dozen destinations around the world.

 The Rock Lake Trail is a local favorite and is recognized by IMBA as an “Epic Ride.”

-These popular trails are flowy and fast and offer more than 30 miles of color-coded loops for riders of all abilities.
+The popular John Muir and Emma Carlin trails are flowy and fast and offer more than 30 miles of color-coded loops for riders of all abilities.
 The hills, kettles, moraines and other glacial geological features give this trail system a variety of terrain to experience.